Justice-Through-Code/spring_2022/lessons/09_bootcamp_dictionaries/09_bootcamp_dictionaries.md

 We can think of **dictionary** in python through using the metaphor of a physical dictionary.
 * In a physical dictionary, we look up a word, and then get information about that word (the definition, pronunciation, etc).
 * A dictionary in python is very similar in that each part of the dictionary has a **key** (i.e. the word), and a corresponding **value** (i.e. the definition).
 All data in a dictionary is made up of these [**key-value pairs**](https://www.geeksforgeeks.org/add-a-keyvalue-pair-to-dictionary-in-python/#:~:text=Dictionary%20in%20Python%20is%20an,key%2Fvalue%20inside%20the%20dictionary.).
     * Another way of thinking about this is that every piece of data in a dictionary has a **label** (i.e. the key).
-This is unlike lists, where each element does not have a label
+This is unlike lists, where each element has an _index_ instead.
 * Unlike lists, **dictionaries do not have order in python**
 * We can also edit dictionaries to change what is in them (i.e. they are 'mutable')
 * Just like with primitive data types in python, we can assign and update dictionaries using **variables**